ThanatosJun/ThanatosJun/README.md

 ### Hi there 👋
-## I like AI drawing
-# I wish I can find other AI chanting masters to jump into this area

 <!--
 **ThanatosJun/ThanatosJun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.